Case studies

 How do we think about this in our model of innovation?
 First, be careful that this shock is like a one-time jump in $L_t$, but the growth rate of population $g_L$ is unchanged once that shock occurs, and hence the growth rate of researchers is unchanged in the long run.
 Yes, the measured growth rate of R&D effort would be much higher than $g_L$ in that specific year that the shock occurred, but I’m saying that $g_L$ is the same both before the year of the shock and after the year of the shock.

-Next, go back to the interactive figure describing the dynamics of innovation, or use this link.
+Next, go back to the interactive figure describing the dynamics of innovation, using this link or play with it right here:

 Does that mean the one-time jump in researchers had no effect?
 No. It had a temporary effect on the growth rate of productivity (it was higher for a while) and therefore means there is a permanent effect on the level of productivity.
 Go back and look at the other tabs for the level and growth rate of productivity.
 You’ll see a temporary spike in the growth rate of productivity and that the level of productivity is becoming permanently higher.
 The extra scientists push up the level of the BGP for productivity.
 We don’t reach that new BGP right away, but take a while to get there, and during this time we’ve got higher growth in productivity than normal.